 Congratulations!
 You’re the proud new owner of your very own worm farm!
 If you feed your worms scraps daily and keep them in a space that is protected from harsh weather, your worms will begin multiplying very quickly and they will live for years to come.
 Surprisingly, you might even find that you will eventually need to build a separate worm bin so that you can divide your wigglers up and allow for more space.
 If your worms do begin to thrive and reproduce in abundance, it’s typically easy to find friends or family members who want to jump on the composting train.
 It’s a great project to do with friends and the benefits are clearly worthwhile.

-After the first 6-8 months or so, you should be able to consistently harvest some your compost every few weeks.
+After the first 6-8 months or so, you should be able to consistently harvest some of your compost every few weeks.
 You will actually have beautiful, rich, usable compost to add to your garden or landscaping.

-There’s several different ways to access your compost.
+There are several different ways to access your compost.
 Vermicompost, aka: worm poop is located at the bottom of the bin.
 You can easily dig down and find the rich castings, scoop them out and add them to your garden.
 Feel free to pick out the red wigglers one-by-one or simply drop them directly into the soil along with the compost.
 You can also research ways to build a worm compost tumbler or screen, which allows you to easily separate the worms from your compost.
 Everyone who enjoys vermiculture has an opinion on the best way to access the compost.
 The online “how to” articles, blog posts and video tutorials are endless.

 One other incredible byproduct of the worm farm is “compost tea” which can be found in bin #1 (the bin with the bricks) and although it’s not always abundant, I consider it the equivalent to liquid gold.
 Essentially, it is the drippings from the compost above.
-I’ve used compost tea to water my plants, feed my newly planted trees and fruit bearing bushes and we’ve even shared it with struggling crops in the heat of summer.
+I’ve used compost tea to water my plants, feed my newly planted trees and fruit-bearing bushes and we’ve even shared it with struggling crops in the heat of summer.
 The compost tea is certainly a delicious and nutritious treat for Mother Earth.

-Whether you want to adopt a more sustainable lifestyle or even if you’re simply looking for a weekend project to tackle with the family, worm composting is a lot of fun and great asset for the planet and your garden alike.
+Whether you want to adopt a more sustainable lifestyle or even if you’re simply looking for a weekend project to tackle with the family, worm composting is a lot of fun and a great asset for the planet and your garden alike.